humanprotocol/escrow-dashboard/README.md

 # HUMAN Escrow Factory Dashboard

-This is a readonly dashboard of the [https://github.com/humanprotocol/hmt-escrow/blob/master/contracts/EscrowFactory.sol](Escrow Factory) contract
+This is a readonly dashboard of the [Escrow Factory](https://github.com/humanprotocol/hmt-escrow/blob/master/contracts/EscrowFactory.sol) contract

 Escrow Factory is used for grouping Escrows in the blockchain.
 Everything is happening inside Polygon Mainnet.
 Other networks will be added later